socialally/xdr/doc/readme/introduction.md

-An AMD compatible cross-browser, cross-domain Ajax implementation.
+A UMD cross-domain Ajax implementation.